 Ladder offers accelerated underwriting for term life insurance policies up to $3M in coverage, with a bit of a twist.
 With Ladder, you can adjust your policy as your life changes.
 So, if you only need $500,000 of coverage today, but know that in five years you’re likely to need more, Ladder allows you to adjust your policy on the go (this is called “laddering up” or “laddering down”).
 To ladder up, you’ll need to apply for the added amount, while laddering down can be done in a matter of clicks.

-It’s a great place to get a quote for those whose needs are expected to change, as well as for those looking to compare the cost of accelerated underwriting to traditional life insurance rates.
+It’s a great place to get a quote for those whose needs are expected to change, as well as for those looking to compare the cost of a direct online company to the rates of a traditional company.

 That makes Haven Life a must-stop shop for those who are seeking a quick buying process, yet who also need a bit higher life insurance coverage amount than is offered by other providers.